 Pilot Getaways is the bimonthly travel magazine for pilots and their families.
 We focus on having fun with your airplane at destinations from backcountry strips to exclusive fly-in resorts.

 Since Pilot Getaways started publication in 1998, many subscribers have written to us about trips they have taken after reading about particular destinations featured in the magazine.
-We’re kicking off our first “Reader Getaway” with a submission from our own Technical Editor, who has been with the magazine since 2006.
+Have you had a great vacation based on something you read in Pilot Getaways?
+We'd love to share your experiences with other readers.

 The holidays are coming up soon, so why not start planning an unforgettable flying vacation?
 This issue features adventures across the country that are suitable for families as well as romantic couples.
 With mild winter days, sunny beaches, and luxurious spas, not to mention the Legoland Theme Park and a new Legoland Hotel, our cover story, Carlsbad, Calif., is a real treat for kids and their parents.
 Pilots flock to McCall, Idaho, for excellent winter sports and a unique carnival held at the end of January.
 Branson, Mo., is one of America’s entertainment capitals, and they really put on a show at Christmas.
 Downhill and Nordic skiing, tubing, snowmobiling, and snowshoeing are all enjoyed at Deep Creek Lake, Md., but the lake is also an elegant setting for romantic candlelit dinners or long snowy walks.
 Whichever adventure you pick, enjoy yourself this holiday season.